PHOM Indicator Profile Report of Physical Activity: Recommended Muscle-strengthening Among Adults

 - U.S. Data: Behavioral Risk Factor Surveillance System (BRFSS), Division of Behavioral Surveillance, CDC Office of Surveillance, Epidemiology, and Laboratory Services

 Data NotesIn 2016, Utah BRFSS modified its methodology for age adjustment for increased precision.
 With this change Utah is consistent with both the U.S. and other states using IBIS.
-Data has been updated from 2011 onward in all chart views to reflect this change.
+Charts have been updated from 2011 forward to reflect this change.
 Age-adjusted to U.S. 2000 population.

 Healthy People Objective: Increase the proportion of adults who perform muscle-strengthening activities on 2 or more days of the weekU.S.
 Target: 24.1 percent